EshaanAgg/web/src/content/blog/placements/write_your_own.md

 # Dining Philosophers Problem

-The Dining Philosophers Problem is a classic concurrency problem that illustrates the challenges of **resource allocation** among multiple competing threads (philosophers).
+The Dining Philosophers Problem is a classic concurrency problem that illustrates the challenges of resource allocation among multiple competing threads (philosophers).

 - Five philosophers sit around a table.
 - Each has a plate of food and needs two forks to eat: the fork on the left and the one on the right.
-- Forks are shared between adjacent philosophers (i.e., philosopher `i` shares fork `i` with `i+1`, modulo 5).
+- Forks are shared between adjacent philosophers (i.e., philosopher $i$ shares fork $i$ with $i+1$, modulo $5$).

-Each philosopher alternates between **thinking** and **eating**.
+Each philosopher alternates between thinking and eating.
 The challenge is to design a strategy that avoids deadlock and starvation while allowing all philosophers to eat.

 ## Naive Solution (Prone to Deadlock)